Tamulavage/RPI_WEATHER/README.md

 A PyQt5-based weather display application that combines NOAA weather forecast data with local sensor readings from a Raspberry Pi Pico W microcontroller.

+Display tested on a 7 inch touchscreen tested with a Raspberry Pi 3b+

 ## Features

 ### Desktop Application